Key Differences to Know

-Either of these goal-setting tools are developed under the notion that goals are absolutely key to achieving business and organizational success.
-While they do differ pretty significantly, both have the same objective– to flesh out a goal and the plan needed to reach that goal in a realistic and timely fashion.
+Either of these goal-setting approaches are developed under the notion that goals are absolutely crucial to achieving business and organizational success.
+While they do differ pretty significantly, both are guiding you to flesh out a goal and the plan needed to reach that goal in a realistic and timely fashion.

 Both OKR and SMART goals involve removing the “vague” factor from setting and reaching goals.
-Both can be used by businesses, nonprofits, and individuals alike.
-They also have a similar number of criteria, despite SMART’s appearance.
+Both focus on measuring success based on outcomes, not just the amount of completed activities.

 OKR vs SMART goals: What are the main differences?

 SMART goals do not help to achieve clear and well-pronounced alignment in a company.
 In an organizational setting, very often the number of SMART goals can become unmanageable and confusing.
 So SMART goals may be good enough for individual use but extremely unmanageable for businesses.

 OKR provides a clear structure for organizational goal-setting and requires critical evaluation of what matters most to the business.
 OKRs also work best with established weekly planning and check-in strategy.

 So the OKR approach requires a management process, proper implementation, and dedication while SMART goals can be set by employees whenever they want.